-2- Bone and Joint Reconstruction Center, Department of Orthopedics, School of Medicine, Iran University of Medical Sciences, Tehran, Iran
+3- Department of Orthopedics, Bone and Joint Reconstruction Research Center, School of Medicine, Iran University of Medical Sciences, Tehran, Iran.

-3- Department of Internal Medicine, School of Medicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+4- Department of Internal Medicine, School of Medicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

 Background: Ankylosing spondylitis (AS) and multiple sclerosis (MS) rarely coexist.
-Diagnosing and managing these conditions together can be challenging.
+Diagnosing and managing these conditions simultaneously can be challenging.

 Type of Study: